Reservoir sampling via Algorithm R

 Algorithm R is used for unweighted sampling without replacement.
 The heap-based algorithm in reservoirSamplingViaHeap is used for weighted sampling.

 The classic algorithm stops after identifying the selected set of items.
 This implementation goes one step further and randomizes the order of the selected lines.
-This supports the tsv-sample use-case, which is line order randomization.
+This is consistent with shuffling (line order randomization), a primary tsv-sample use-case.

 This algorithm is faster than reservoirSamplingViaHeap when the sample size (reservoir size) is large.
 Heap insertion is O(log k), where k is the sample size.
 Insertion in this algorithm is O(1).
 Similarly, generating the random order in the heap is O(k * log k), while in this algorithm the final randomization step is O(k).